-Having established one or more transport mechanisms, the agent must advertise itself.
-It does this by constructing an directory-entry and registering it with the directory-service.
-The directory-entry includes the agent's name, its transport addressing information, and a set of properties that describe the service.
-A stock service might advertise itself as "agent-service com.dowjones.stockticker" and "ontology org.fipa.ontology.stockquote".
+Having established bindings to one or more transport mechanisms, the agent must advertise its presence.
+The agent realizes this by constructing a directory-entry and registering it with the directory-service.
+The directory-entry includes the agent's name, its transport addressing information, and optional attributes that describe the service.
+For example, a stock service might advertise itself in abstract terms as {agent-service, "com.dowjones.stockticker"} and {ontology, org.fipa.ontology.stockquote}1.